stream1984/ext/ext-rx/README.md

 ### RxJS

-The Rx module provides a `toObservable` function for converting a Vert.x read stream to an observable:
+Vert.x provides an `rx.vertx` module for RxJS.
+An read stream can be adapted to an observable with the `Rx.Observable.fromReadStream` function:

 ```
 var stream = ...;
-var Rx = require("vertx-js/rx");
+var Rx = require("rx.vertx");
-var observable = Rx.toObservable(stream);
+var observable = Rx.Observable.fromReadStream(stream);
 ```

 ## Dealing with a future